griptape-ai/griptape/README.md

 pip install griptape griptape-tools -U
 ```

-Second, configure an OpenAI client by [getting an API key](https://beta.openai.com/account/api-keys) and adding it to your environment as `OPENAI_API_KEY`. **griptape** uses [OpenAI Completions API](https://platform.openai.com/docs/guides/completion) to execute LLM prompts and to work with [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/index.html) data structures.
+Second, configure an OpenAI client by [getting an API key](https://beta.openai.com/account/api-keys) and adding it to your environment as `OPENAI_API_KEY`. **griptape** uses [OpenAI Completions API](https://platform.openai.com/docs/guides/completion) to execute LLM prompts.

 With **griptape**, you can create *structures*, such as `Agents`, `Pipelines`, and `Workflows`, that are composed of different types of tasks.
-Let's define a simple two-task pipeline that uses tools and ramps:
+Let's define a simple two-task pipeline that uses several tools and ramps:

 ```python
 from griptape.memory import Memory